RosettaCommons/documentation/scripting_documentation/LoopModeling.md

 about refinement steps that normally happen behind the scenes, but if necessary they can be disabled.

+Note that LoopModeler calls LoopProtocol twice, once for centroid mode and once for fullatom mode.
+It's more common to use LoopModeler than it is to use LoopProtocol directly.

 ```xml
 <LoopProtocol sfxn_cycles=(1 &int) temp_cycles=(1 &int ['x']) mover_cycles=(1 &int)
 ramp_rep=(no &bool) ramp_rama=(no &bool) ramp_temp=(yes &bool) initial_temp=(1.5 &real) final_temp=(0.5 &real)